alexnorell/website/content/post/2024-ski-season/index.md

 #### Week 4

 We made our way down to Utah for a week, starting out in Layton and then moving down to Sandy.
 Utah has yet to dissapoint me for snow quality and lack of lines.
 I was able to ski Park City for the first time, but didn't do much exploration of the huge mountain.
+Alta and Snowbird are always amazing and I love every chance I get to ski them.

 {{< expandable-box title="February 5 - Park City, UT" vert="12,284ft" >}}
 A huge storm rolled through a dumped over a foot and more was coming down when I was there.
 Visibility was very low at the bottom of the mountain and I worked my way up to explore some of the expert terrain.
 I found a couple of good powder stashes off of Pioneer before making my way over to Jupiter.
 The terrain here was what I was looking for, steep with some good untouched powder.
 I definitly want to go back and explore the rest of Park City for the steeps and deeps.